Picking up from the prior blog entry:

+We arrive at the storage place.
 I had two emails from Alan Dumpit, my reservation number and the memories of two inane conversations to poison my mood as soon as the guy behind the counter welcomed us, and wanted to understand our storage needs.

 “I told this all to Alan Dumpit!”

 “Why are you not smiling at me?
 [I was not!!]
 This is all good.
 Alan isn’t here and I want to welcome you and make sure you are getting what you want.”

 “I want a storage room big enough to store a one bedroom apartment equivalent of stuff.”
 [Of course, if we were talking about all the stuff crammed into that apartment, then I would need a McMansion sized locker.]

 OMG.
 SOB [sister of blogger] doesn’t understand why I am foaming at the mouth.
 She doesn’t know the whole back story.
 [Until she read it last night in the last blog entry.]